 Wildrose Orchards

 The first carload of citrus shipped from South Riverside were oranges in 1893, grown by George L. Joy, A.S.
 Fraser, and N.C.
 Hudson.
-No packinghouses existed at this time, so it's unclear whether the fruit was packed in the fields or at the railroad station.
+No packinghouses existed at this time, so the fruit was packed either in the fields or at the railroad station.
+Eventually, too many oranges were harvested to pack outside and ranchers decided to start building packing houses.
+The majority of packing houses were conveniently constructed next to the railroad tracks.
+Each packinghouse would begin to use their own unique fruit labels.

 The Queen Colony Fruit Exchange was founded in 1897 and later renamed the Corona Citrus Association in 1905.
 As the cooperative expanded, it aimed to centralize its operations.
 In 1910, the association purchased the Sunset Packinghouse for $9,000.